kurron/ansible-rabbitmq/README.md

 ##Verifying The RabbitMQ Installation
 The simplest way to validate the RabbitMQ installation is to verify that your web browser can connect to the RabbitMQ administration console.
 The URL is something similar to `http://192.168.1.33:15672/`.
 You should be able to authenicate with `guest\guest` as credentials.
+In the `Overview` tab, examine the value of the `File descriptors` column and ensure it shows the correct value.
+Low values will limit the throughput of the broker.
+Development workloads should use 4096 and production workloads should use 65536.

-##Double Check the Production Checklist
+##Check The Tuning Guidelines
-The MongoDB folks have provided a [Production Checklist](http://docs.mongodb.org/manual/administration/production-checklist/) that should be checked to verify that your instance is running with optimal settings.
-Some settings, such as disabling hugepage, is done by the playbook but many of them require a human to examine the environment and determine the proper settings.
+The [RabbitMQ Installation document](https://www.rabbitmq.com/install-debian.html) has notes on OS and RabbitMQ configuration settings.
+Since the advice changes between releases, it is wise to read over the page to verify that no manual provisioning needs to take place.

 ##Installing Ubuntu As A Virtual Machine
 When installing Ubuntu, make sure to hit the `F4` key and select `Minimal virtual machine`.
-This will improve the performance of the VM as well as enable some optimizations that MongoDB can take advantage of.
-For example,  the `Use the noop disk scheduler for virtualized drives in guest VMs` tip in the Production Checklist is already enabled.
+This will improve the performance of the VM as well as enable some optimizations that RabbitMQ can take advantage of.

 #Troubleshooting